When you purchase through affiliate links on our site, we may earn a commission. Here’s how it works.

 Tati Tailor took charge of the visual testing.
 She used creative prompts to see what each AI lettering generator could do.
 At the same time, Eva Williams handled the technical checks, reviewing font appearance, file formats, kerning, and licensing information.

-As a team, we tested each typography app in real-world and creative scenarios.
+We tested each typography app in real-world and creative scenarios.
 For example, we created professional branding fonts and experimented with daring, artistic styles for online content.

 Our testing took place in realistic design settings, not just in theory.
 We checked if each AI font was stylish and easy to use for everyday tasks.
 By the end, we had a clear view of the strengths and weaknesses of each tool and whether they are capable of handling professional tasks.